ReDI-School/intermediate-java/10-exception-and-error-handling/index.md

 ## Custom exceptions
 Every now and then, the exceptions defined by Java are not enough.
 We want to define our own exceptions.
-In order to do so, we can just inherit from Exception for checked exceptions or from RuntimeException.
+In order to do so, we can just inherit from `Exception` class for checked exceptions or from `RuntimeException` class for runtime exceptions.
 In order to set a specific message or a specific root cause, we can overwrite the constructors of Exception/RuntimeException.

 ```java